jalexy12/atom-snippets/README.md

 with your cursor in place to change `object` to the model of your choice.

+A few of these are still quite buggy, so use with caution.

 ## Installation

 Append the contents of this snippets.cson file to ~/.atom/snippets.cson.
 Have fun